 - Protecting your filter mount from getting bent

-- Saving your lens by sacrificing itself (filters are housed in aluminium frames, these are soft and absorb impact well even though they’re not meant for this purpose)
+- Saving your lens by sacrificing itself (filters are housed in aluminum frames, these are soft and absorb impact well even though they’re not meant for this purpose)

 - Preventing Sea Spray (and salt) from getting into the lens (for this purpose alone, buy a UV filter)

 Some people say that a UV filter reduces the quality of the image that you take.
-They’re referring to an extremely high level of quality that is not required by most people on this planet.
-If you want to ensure that your image quality does not deteriorate, simply get a good quality filter and keep it clean.
+They’re referring to an extremely high level of quality that is not required by most people.
+If you want to ensure that your image quality does not deteriorate, simply get a good-quality filter and keep it clean.

 Remember to get one for each lens that you have.
 When you’re out taking pictures, don’t take them off unless you absolutely have to.